mattkimber/cargopositor/README.md

 ```

 Objects will be copied starting at 0,0.
 Only empty voxels will be overwritten -
-therefore changin the order in which operations are applied (source and destination)
+therefore changing the order in which operations are applied (source and destination)
 will produce different results.

+#### Overwrite

+You can force the input object to overwrite non-empty voxels in the source object
+by setting `overwrite` to `true`.

 #### Truncate